Daron Cruickshank: Ultimate Fighting Championship

-Cruickshank faced fellow cast member Chris Tickle on June 1, 2012 at The Ultimate Fighter 15 Finale.
+Cruickshank faced fellow cast member Chris Tickle on June 1, 2012, at The Ultimate Fighter 15 Finale.
 He won the fight via unanimous decision.

-Cruickshank was expected to face Henry Martinez on September 1, 2012 at UFC 151.
-However, after UFC 151 was cancelled, Cruickshank/Martinez was rescheduled and took place on December 8, 2012 at UFC on Fox 5.
-He won the fight via spectacular knockout in the second round.
+He was expected to take on Henry Martinez on September 1, 2012, at UFC 151.
+However, after UFC 151 was cancelled, the bout was rescheduled to December 8, 2012, at UFC on Fox 5.
+He won the fight via knockout in the second round.

-Cruickshank next faced John Makdessi on March 16, 2013 at UFC 158.
+He next fought John Makdessi on March 16, 2013, at UFC 158.
 He lost the fight via unanimous decision.
-In the final 10 seconds of the Makdessi fight, Cruickshank had his nose badly injured and wound up having surgery to repair what his doctor called "the worst thing he's ever seen."
+In the final 10 seconds of the Makdessi fight, he had his nose badly injured and wound up having surgery to repair what his doctor called "the worst thing he's ever seen."
 He underwent the surgery in May 2013.

-Cruickshank faced off against Yves Edwards on July 27, 2013 at UFC on Fox 8, replacing an injured Spencer Fisher.
+Cruickshank faced off against Yves Edwards on July 27, 2013, at UFC on Fox 8, replacing an injured Spencer Fisher.
 He won the fight via split decision in a closely contested fight.

-Cruickshank faced Adriano Martins on November 9, 2013 at UFC Fight Night 32.
-Martins defeated Cruckshank via submission in the second round.
+He fought Adriano Martins on November 9, 2013, at UFC Fight Night 32.
+Martins defeated him via submission in the second round.

-Cruickshank faced Mike Rio on January 25, 2014 at UFC on Fox 10.
+Cruickshank faced Mike Rio on January 25, 2014, at UFC on Fox 10.
 He won the fight by wheel kick to the face and punches at 4:56 of the second round.

-Cruickshank faced Erik Koch on May 10, 2014 at UFC Fight Night 40.
+He took on Erik Koch on May 10, 2014, at UFC Fight Night 40.
 Cruickshank, a significant betting underdog, won the fight via TKO due to a kick and punches in the first round.

-Cruickshank faced Jorge Masvidal on July 26, 2014 at UFC on Fox 12.
+Cruickshank faced Jorge Masvidal on July 26, 2014, at UFC on Fox 12.
 He lost the fight via unanimous decision.

-Cruickshank faced Anthony Njokuani on October 4, 2014 at UFC Fight Night: MacDonald vs. Saffiedine.
+He fought Anthony Njokuani on October 4, 2014, at UFC Fight Night: MacDonald vs. Saffiedine.
 He won the fight by unanimous decision.

-Cruickshank faced K. J. Noons on December 12, 2014 at The Ultimate Fighter 20 Finale.
-After a back-and-forth first round, the fight was stopped in the second round when Cruickshank received a second inadvertent eye poke from Noons and was unable to continue.
+Cruickshank faced K. J. Noons on December 12, 2014, at The Ultimate Fighter 20 Finale.
+After a back-and-forth first round, the fight was stopped in the second round when Cruickshank received a second inadvertent eye poke and was unable to continue.
 Because they had not reached the third round, the fight was declared a No Contest.

-Cruickshank faced Beneil Dariush on March 14, 2015 at UFC 185.
-Cruickshank missed weight on his first attempt at the weigh ins, coming in at 157.5 pounds.
-He was given additional time to make the lightweight limit, but missed weight again, coming in at 157 pounds.
-Subsequently, he was fined 20 percent of his purse, which went to Dariush.
+He fought Beneil Dariush on March 14, 2015, at UFC 185.
+He missed weight and was fined 20 percent of his purse, which went to Dariush.
 He lost the fight via submission in the second round.

-Cruickshank faced James Krause on July 25, 2015 at UFC on Fox 16.
+Cruickshank took on James Krause on July 25, 2015, at UFC on Fox 16.
 He lost the fight by submission in the first round.

-Cruickshank faced Paul Felder on January 17, 2016 at UFC Fight Night 81.
+He faced Paul Felder on January 17, 2016, at UFC Fight Night 81.
 He lost the fight via submission in the third round.

-After losing three straight fights Cruickshank was released from his UFC contract on March 1, 2016.
+After losing three straight fights, he was released from his UFC contract on March 1, 2016.